NBISweden/workshop-python/vt17/lecture/4/index.md

 this page.

-What is the price of the cheapest house around a given center and within 2 kilometers.
+What is the price of the cheapest house around a given center and within 2 kilometers?
 The center is given as both:

 * latitude: 59.865795990339876
 * longitude: 17.64583576202392